 5 Fun Facts About Rkatsiteli

-• It was once one of the most planted white grape varieties in the world, due to its intense plantings in the Soviet Union.
+- It was once one of the world’s most planted white grape varieties due to its intense plantings in the Soviet Union.

-• Rkatsiteli vines are known for their ability to withstand extremely cold temperatures.
+- Rkatsiteli vines can withstand extremely cold temperatures.

-• There is more Rkatsiteli planted around the world than Pinot Gris or Cabernet Franc.
+- There are more Rkatsiteli vineyards around the world than Pinot Gris or Cabernet Franc.

 Where it Grows

-Rkatsiteli, rooted in Georgia’s rich winemaking history, became the main grape variety planted during the Soviet era in the USSR.
+Rooted in Georgia’s rich winemaking history, Rkatsiteli became the main grape variety planted during the Soviet era in the USSR.
 As a result, it’s predominantly found in ex-Soviet countries, including Georgia, Russia, and Ukraine.
 Though it has spread, its unique character and traditional expressions remain a symbol of Georgian wine culture, reflecting its legacy within the region.

 Georgia